Joako360/osm2city/doc/manual/index.rst

 Welcome to osm2city's documentation!
 ====================================
-While the article on FlightGear's Wiki_ presents in general terms what ``osm2city`` is and what features it has, this manual goes into depth with many aspects of generating scenery objects based on OpenStreetMap_ (OSM) data and deploying/using them in FlightGear_.
+While the article on FlightGear's Wiki_ presents in general terms what ``osm2city`` is and which features it has, this manual goes into depth with many aspects of generating scenery objects based on OpenStreetMap_ (OSM) data and deploying/using them in FlightGear_.

 .. _FlightGear: http://www.flightgear.org/